Marine & Natural History Photography BA(Hons)

 Throughout this year, you’ll develop a portfolio of work that includes critical self-reflection on what has been learned from the experience.
 You’ll be required to evidence your experiences, the skills you’ve learned and your professional growth.

-In your final year, you’ll create your Major Project using still or moving images, or a combination of both.
+In the final year of the course, you’ll create your Major Project using still or moving images, or a combination of both.
 You will support this with an extensive piece of writing about the subject of your project, along with a career plan to help you move into your chosen area of the industry.

 Modules